 It is used for career information to labour market entrants, job matching by employment agencies and the development of government labour market policies.

-SOC2010 is the latest update and is divided into 3 volumes:
+Standard Occupational Classification 2010: SOC 2010 is the latest update and is divided into three volumes.

-The Classifications and Harmonisation Unit has developed a series of coding tools to assist with coding to the standard occupational classification 2010 (SOC2010) and the National Statistics Socio-economic classification (NS-SEC).
+The Office for National Statistics Classifications and Harmonisation Unit has developed a series of coding tools to assist with coding to the SOC 2010 and the National Statistics Socio-economic Classification (NS-SEC).

 The occupation coding tool interactively searches for a code for any inputted job title.

-The NSSEC discovery tool asks a series of up to 3 questions to code NSSEC for a given SOC 2010 code.
+The NS-SEC coding tool asks a series of up to three questions to code NS-SEC for a given SOC 2010 code.

 Telephone: +44 (0)1329 444388